Higher modularity of elliptic curves over function fields: Verification of 2-modularity for extremal rational elliptic fibrations

 Substituting the above into $y^2=x(x-1)(x-t)$ yields (after absorbing square factors into $y$):

 and then $s=-(w-t_2)u+t_1w$ brings this into the form

 which is the Kummer surface $\Km(\E^2)$.

 We used software to find rather ungainly proofs of Theorem \ref{ThmIsogenyFromZtoKm} for some other elliptic fibrations.
 But then Masato Kuwata recognized that in all those cases $\caZ^2(\E)$ is related to the {\em Inose surface} of $\E^2$.
-He has graciously provided us with an appendix to this section explaining the connection.
+He graciously explained to us the connection in the following interlude.

-\subsection{Appendix by Masato Kuwata: Kummer surfaces and Inose surfaces}
+\subsection{Interlude by Masato Kuwata: Kummer surfaces and Inose surfaces}

 Throughout this note, the base field $k$ is a field of characteristic different from~$2$.

 Let $E_{1}$ and $E_{2}$ be two elliptic curves defined over~$k$.
 Let $\iota$ be the inversion map $(P,Q)\mapsto (-P,-Q)$ on $E_{1}\times E_{2}$, and let $\bar S=E_{1}\times E_{2}/\class{\iota}$ be the quotient by $\iota$.
 The surface $\bar S$ has sixteen double points corresponding to the $2$-torsion points of $E_{1}\times E_{2}$.
 The Kummer surface associated with the product $E_{1}\times E_{2}$, denoted by $\Km(E_{1}\times E_{2})$, is defined as the smooth surface obtained by blowing up these double points.